He should have been a spy cat, not a sea cat.

 “After my old master went from this world, leaving me (as I then believed) with nowt but a place in Linkin’s household, I resolved to seek death or honour at sea.

 “From Portsmouth I took ship to Plymouth where our fleet lay.
 There, I saw men employed earlier as mariners being put ashore, e’en though that left our ships ill-manned.
-These men knew not one rope from another.
+Those men knew not one rope from another.

-“I heared our Earl say that scant as his knowledge is, even he could see some were unfit for service at sea.
+“I heard our Earl say that scant as his knowledge is, even he could see some were unfit for service at sea.

 “On the key I made the akwayntance of a cat who’d come ashore from the Rainbow.

 “She told me the press-masters took bribes and let the proper mariners go.
 She did not blame the mariners.
 They knew they’d get nowt from the Queen for their pains but scant vittles and sour ale.

 “That was not newes to me.
 For not only does Queen Puss [Bess] distain us, her penmen defraud us.
-They care not that we hazard our lives while they lie snug at home.
+They care not that we hazard our lives while they lie safe at home.

 “Then my new friend sayt our expedition might come to nowt!

 “It was ever her captain’s custom before a voyage to seek advice from a learned doctor.
 This doctor had warned of great peril for our General.
 And true, Essicks’ ship was leaking before he reached Plymouth.

-“Also, the doctor himself had thought to join this voyage, but had seen from his figures that there would be great winds, sickness and the like.
+“The doctor hisself had thought to join this voyage, but saw from his figures that there would be great winds, sickness and the like.

 “I arrkst my she-friend if she meant to stay ashore, but she believed her captain and her ship would come safe through.